 • Waitrose will send you relevant vouchers and coupons in the post based on your spending history

-• 20% off all fish from the fish counter on Fish Fridays
+• 20% off selected fish from the fish counter on Fish Fridays

 • A free newspaper if you buy one when spending £10 or more

-• Access to Quick Check, the scan-as-you-go shopping technology which speeds up checkout.
+• Access to Quick Check, a scan-as-you-go shopping technology which speeds up checkout.